Froher Tag, verlangte Stunden, BWV Anh. 18

 Froher Tag, verlangte Stunden (Happy day, long hoped-for hours), BWV Anh.
 18, is a cantata by J.S.
 Bach.
 He composed the work for the inauguration of a renovation of the Thomasschule, Leipzig.
 It was first performed on 5 June 1732.
-The music is lost but the words of Johann Heinrich Winckler survived.
+The music is lost but the words have survived.
+They are by Johann Heinrich Winckler, a teacher at the school.

 In 1731 work began on the reconstruction of the school building, giving it two more storeys.
 The Bach family, along with other residents, had to move out for a year.
 On the Bachs' return they benefited from an enlarged apartment.
 The building is no longer extant.

 Libretto and structure

 Winckler was a colleague of Bach at the Thomasschule.
 He was a versatile scholar whose interests included experimental physics, and he was later elected Fellow of the Royal Society.

 The cantata has 10 movements.
 In the middle of the work there was a pause for speeches, rather as some church cantatas were performed before and after the sermon.
 The movements are as follows: